 Portion Distortion - How much is on your plate?

 I love to eat out.
-Like many Americans I'm busy and I enjoy the convenience of grabbing a quick bite.
+Like many Americans, I'm busy, and I enjoy the convenience of grabbing a quick bite.
 Over the past 20 years, the number of meals Americans eat outside their homes has been steadily increasing.
-By the year 2000, on average, we were eating more than 4 meals a week from restaurants and fast food places.
+By the year 2000, on average, we were eating more than four meals a week from restaurants and fast food places.
 Lurking behind this trend is one of the culprits of America's growing obesity problem.

-In an effort to outdo their competition, many restaurants have jumped on the "supersize everything" bandwagon.
+To outdo their competition, many restaurants have jumped on the "supersize everything" bandwagon.
 Portions are so huge the terms small, medium and large no longer apply.
 Now it's more like big, huge and gigantic.
-We've actually started to get used to eating up to a pound of food at one sitting.
+We've started to get used to eating up to a pound of food at one sitting.
 Over time, all those extra calories have been adding up and moving right to America's waist.

 Care to reverse the trend?

-In my article "Trainer in a Box" I suggested that in order to get weight under control, you should try tracking your calories in a food log.
+In my article "Trainer in a Box," I suggested that to get weight under control, you should try tracking your calories in a food log.
 It's a great tool to make yourself aware of just how much you're eating and start making informed decisions to cut back.
-There was one big problem with that suggestion and several of you were quick to point it out.
+There was one big problem with that suggestion, and several of you were quick to point it out.

 If the experts couldn't do it, how can you?

 It's easy.
 (Didn't you just know I'd have a solution?)
 Use the common items listed below and compare your serving sizes to them.
 Not sure how many ounces that steak has in it?
 Compare it to a deck of cards.
 Don't know how much salad dressing is acceptable?
 Hold it next to a shot glass or compare it to a ping pong ball.
 Each of these common items can give you a fairly accurate estimate of how large or small a particular serving is.